-5.6.1 Dutch summary for Development as well as Infrastructure calls
+11.1 Dutch summary for Development, Infrastructure, Theme calls and SGI

 The tab Dutch summary will be used by the patients advisory committee (PACO) for assessing the project proposal.
 The PACO reads the Dutch summary in order to review the relevance and feasibility of the project proposal from patient perspective and to assess patient involvement.
-PACO members are part of the development and implementation review committee and play an active role in formulating the funding advice.
+PACO members are part of the Development & Implementation review committee and play an active role in formulating the funding advice.
 Although PACO members are trained in reading project proposals, not all members have a background of medical expertise or knowledge of specific research methodologies therefore please refrain from translating a scientific abstract into the Dutch language.

-5.6.1.1 Project titel (project title)
+• Project titel (project title)